 - a financial planner for a retirement plan.

 You end up with several pieces of your financial life in place, but each was developed independently by a different person at a different time in your life.
 You don't need to be sold another puzzle piece.
 Instead, we help clients put the puzzle pieces together.
 Most people need a general practitioner, not a team of specialists or salespeople.
 This means your advisor should understand your taxes, investments, insurance, and estate and retirement needs.

-Retainers for a stand-alone financial plan start as low as $3,000, but may be higher depending upon the complexity involved.
-Generally, most plans cost between $3,800-$5,300 and may be tax-deductible (see FAQ below "Are Your Fees Deductible").
+Fees for a stand-alone financial plan start as low as $3,000, but may be higher depending upon the complexity involved.
+Generally, most plans cost between $3,800-$5,300.

 For more details regarding our stand-alone plan, see our Comprehensive Financial Plan page.

-Paul Baumbach and I were partners here at Mallard Advisors for years.
+Paul Baumbach and Bill were partners here at Mallard Advisors for years.
 Paul launched Mallard Financial Partners in 2014 as a separate firm.